The Ultimate Guide to Inventory Management in Supply Chain

 Maintain a Relationship with Your Suppliers

-Suppliers can make or break a supply chain.
+Supplier reliability has a direct impact on inventory performance.
 By maintaining regular communication with your vendors and suppliers, you’ll be notified when items are out of stock or when certain products become available.

-Given the recent supply chain challenges, many companies are finding it helpful to build relationships with multiple vendors.
-Purchasing from local suppliers can eliminate some of the challenges and costs associated with purchasing from long-distance (or even international) companies.
+Given the recent supply chain management challenges, many companies are finding it helpful to build relationships with multiple vendors.
+Purchasing from local suppliers can eliminate some of the challenges and costs associated with purchasing from long distance (or even international) companies.

 Integrate Technology Where Possible